OpenMOOC/documentation/IdP_guide.rst

    cd /var/www/idp/simplesamlphp/
    patch -p0 < session_logged_patch.diff

+`If you don't have the patch library, install it  #  yum install patch`

 Notice that this patch applies only to the tag of simpleSAMLphp 1.9  and only works for the .openmooc.org domain.

 After apply this patch you will need to edit the ``lib/SimpleSAML/XHTML/Template.php`` and search ".openmooc.org" and replace it with the domain you will use.
 In this example ".example.com"